Internet Access Policy

 - The library assumes no responsibility for files saved to the hard drive of the computer or to flash drives.

-- Information can be printed at a charge of .15 per black/white sheet and .75 per color sheet and .75 per picture.
+- Informationcan be printed at a charge of .15 per black/white sheet and .75 per color per sheet/side with pictures.
 Copies can be picked up at the circulation desk.

 - A content filter is installed to meet the guidelines of the federal “Child Internet Protection Act.”
 Patrons viewing pornography will be asked to leave and may lose their Internet access privileges for up to 3 months.